What to see in the vicinity of Kuala Lumpur. Cathedral of the Blessed Virgin Mary

 • Opening hours: from 9:30 to 16:00 on weekdays, until 17:00 on weekends

-• The cost of an adult ticket is 25 ringgit (5.40 euros), for a child - 15 ringgit (3.25 euros), for a teenager - 20 ringgit (4.30 euros).
+• The cost of an adult ticket is 25 ringgit (5.40 euros), a child ticket is 15 ringgit (3.25 euros), and a teenager ticket is 20 ringgit (4.30 euros).
 Family ticket (2+2) - 50 ringgit (10.75 euros)

 Ferris wheel Eye of Malaysia The Eye of Malaysia

-The huge Ferris wheel Eye of Malaysia, built in 2007 over Lake Tasik Titiwangsa, is another symbol of Kuala Lumpur.
-From the wheel of The Eye of Malaysia, a beautiful panorama of the lake, Kuala Lumpur and the Petronas Towers opens up.
-Or, it was opening...
-Either the wheel was completely removed, or it was moved to another place.
-We didn't find him
+The huge Ferris wheel, the Eye of Malaysia, built in 2007 over Lake Tasik Titiwangsa, is another symbol of Kuala Lumpur.
+The Eye of Malaysia offers beautiful panoramic views of the lake, Kuala Lumpur and the Petronas Towers.
+Or, it opened...
+The wheel was either removed completely, or moved to another place.
+We didn't find him(

-TV Tower Menara Tower
+TV tower Menara Tower

-• Opening hours: from 9:30 to 21:30 daily
+• Opening hours: 9:30 to 21:30 daily

 • The cost of an adult ticket is 49 ringgit (10.50 euros), a child ticket is 29 ringgit (6.25 euros).
 Family ticket (2+2) - 138 ringgit (29.75 euros)